Child and Adolescent Psychology Externships

 Children's Hospital of NewYork-Presbyterian/Columbia University Irving Medical Center - General Outpatient Child and Adolescent Psychology Externship

-The externship provides clinical training in psychological assessment and clinical interviewing, treatment and service planning, instruction and experience in conducting short- and long-term therapeutic interventions for an array of presenting concerns (e.g., anxiety, depression, trauma and stressor related reactions, externalizing behaviors, etc.) that are culturally and traumainformed as well as based in available scientific research.
-Externs gain experience running shortterm parenting and skills groups for children.
-Externs are provided with two hours of supervision for individual therapy cases, in addition to weekly supervision for group therapy, elective rotations, live supervision for diagnostic evaluations, and participation in multiple weekly didactic seminars and interdisciplinary clinic case conferences.
-“Curbside” and informal supervision and consultation are also embedded in our culture.
-Externs participate in Columbia Psychiatry Grand Rounds, and meetings with the externship coordinator as often as needed.
+Our externship offers clinical training in behavioral health assessment and clinical interviewing, individual and group therapy (and dyadic/family interventions when desired), service planning, and instruction and experience in conducting short- and long-term therapeutic interventions for an array of presenting concerns (e.g., anxiety, depression, trauma and stressor related reactions, externalizing behaviors, etc.).
+Externs are provided with multiple forms of formal supervision, including individual, group and live supervision for diagnostic evaluations, elective rotations, and participation in multiple weekly didactic seminars and interdisciplinary clinic case conferences as well as monthly peer supervision/process groups.
+Informal supervision and consultation are also embedded in our culture.
+Externsparticipate in Columbia Psychiatry Grand Rounds, and meetings with the externship coordinator as often as needed.

 Contact: Shayne Ragbeer, Ph.D.